akpiercy/me/_pages/cv.md

 * Organizer and Panelist, “Queering the Future: Entering the Workforce,” Pride Week with MacEwan University’s Center for Sexual and Gender Diversity, 2024

-* Member at Large, Digital Humanities Student Association, University of Alberta, 2024 – Present
+* Member at Large, Digital Humanities Student Association, University of Alberta, 2024 – 2025

 * Volunteer, University of Alberta Open House, 2024

+* Website Manager, The Bolo Tie Collective, MacEwan University, 2020-2021

 * Team Facilitator, University of Alberta Orientation Program, 2014-2015

-* Website Manager, The Bolo Tie Collective, MacEwan University, 2020-2021

 Service to the Field